 - Major Health Concerns –

 - Exercise – ideally, brisk walking 2-4 times a day, or a minimum of 20 minutes

-Today’s Great Dane’s come’s from Germany, but did you know that they are actually not from Germany?
-The Great Dane’s ancestors were in ancient Egypt dating back to 3000 BC, and they were in China around 1121 BC.
+Today’s Great Dane’s come’s from Germany, but did you know that they are actually didn’t originate from Germany?
+The Great Dane’s ancestors were in ancient Egypt, dating back to 3000 BC, and they were in China around 1121 BC.

-Todays Great Dane was improved and refined in Germany they were improved to hunt wild boar which in those times were extremely dangerous.
+Today’s Great Dane was improved and refined in Germany they were improved to hunt wild boar which in those times was extremely dangerous.
 Due to their bravery, smartness, and size, the German Nobility soon had the Great Danes as personal bodyguards for themselves and their families.

-If you would like to know more about their ability to be protective if you want to know more about there capabilities we have an article on Best Guard Dog Breeds.
+If you would like to know more about their ability to be protective if you want to know more about their capabilities we have an article on the Best Guard Dog Breeds.